rmorshea/artigraph/docs/usage.md

     __mapper_args__ = {"polymorphic_identity": "run"}
 ```

-Since this uses single table inheritance, all fields from the base `Node` class (from
-which `Span` inherits) will need to live in the same table as your custom span.
-This
-means any new columns you add should be nullable, have a default, and have a unique name
+Any new columns you add should be nullable or have a default as well as have a unique
-that doesn't conflict with any existing columns.
-The latter is achieved by prefixing the
+name that doesn't conflict with any existing columns.
+The latter is most easily achieved
-column name with the name of your custom span class:
+by prefixing the column name with the name of your custom node class:

 ```python
 from typing import Any